NervanaSystems/ngraph/doc/sphinx/source/howto/import.rst

 .. install of the Intel nGraph++ bridges; they can use our Python APIs to run
 .. a trained model.

-Intel nGraph APIs can be used to run inference on a model that has been *exported* from a Deep Learning framework.
-The entity exporting the model produces a file with a serialized model that can be passed to one of the nGraph backends for computation.
+Intel nGraph APIs can be used to import a model that has been *exported* from a Deep Learning framework.
+The export producess a file with a serialized model that can be loaded and passed to one of the nGraph backends for execution.

 .. _from_onnx: